FossMec/Practice-Git/README.md

 ```
 $git add .
 ```
-* Now that's done, you have to save your file, which in git is known as commit.
+* Now that's done, you have to save your changes, which in git is known as commit.
 You can do it by.

 ```
 $git commit -m "My First Commit."